Cyrix126/promptable/promptable_derive/doc/attributs_derive.md

 Calls the function described as String instead of promptable::Promptable::new_by_prompt() for this field while adding an instance of this struct on a Vec.
 This function can use self to use the vec.
 Refer to the example "complex_form" to see it in action.

+- ##### `#[promptable(function = String)]`

+Will put the same function as for function_new and function_mod.

+- ##### `#[promptable(function_render = String)]`

+This function will be executed to render the value of the field when the user is asked to select fields. (modify_by_prompt). field_value mut be used as a parameter.
+Do not add it in the "prompt" attribut because the value is already inside the macro in a variable called field_value.
+This function must return a type which implement the trait Display or you will get an error from the expanded macro.

+You can see an example in "complex_form".

 - ##### `#[promptable(multiple_once = String)]`